HarisHad2/Buzzer-Piano/README.md

 # Buzzer Piano

-This project is a piano were the sound comes from a buzzer and there are 7 diffrent keys.
+This project is a Arduino project were I have made a buzzer play a note by the push of a button.

+## Material

+ * Arduino Uno
+ * Breadbord
+ * 4 Jumper Wires
+ * 1 Button
+ * 1 Resistor 1k ohm
+ * 1 Buzzer